argalloni/CSHL_IonChannels2025/README.md

     conda activate CSHL_IonChannels
     ```

-### 5. Install the "ASCAM" software for single channel analysis
+### 5. Install the "miniML" python package for miniEPSC analysis
 - In the terminal, navigate back up to the main folder (IonChannelsAnalysisCode):
     - if you are in the CSHL_IonChannels subfolder, type:
     ```
     cd ..
     ```
-- Now we will follow the installation instructions from the miniML page: (https://github.com/AGPlested/ASCAM)
+- Now we will follow the installation instructions from the miniML page: (https://delvendahl.github.io/miniML/intro.html)

 - In the terminal, type the following commands:
     ```